SquareSR/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 > 13 SPC at L8 is bad special, save before Brock

-Swap Squirtle and Nido at some point (Nido should be the lead).
+Swap Squirtle and Nido at some point before Brock (Nido should be the lead).
-- 1-15 HP: Potion
+- 1-15 HP: Potion Squirtle
 - Use/toss Antidote

 Brock: